 Psy and the Love-Hate Relationship

 Korean pop star Psy went viral in 2012 with the music video for Gangnam Style, complete with its iconic dance.
-And the Internet has a weird love-hate relationship with him.
-Gangnam Style is the fourth most disliked video on YouTube, but also sits at the top of the lists of most liked videos and most watched videos on YouTube.
+And the internet has a weird love-hate relationship with him.
+Gangnam Style is one of the most disliked video on YouTube, but also sits at the top of the lists of most liked videos and most watched videos on YouTube.
 Seriously, it literally broke YouTube, with the result being that engineers had to upgrade the number of views allowed for a video.

 So why does it have such a high number of Dislikes?
 It’s hard to say.
 But as we discovered when we looked at the most annoying music videos on YouTube, a surprising number of people genuinely despise Gangnam Style.
 Maybe it’s the silly dance, maybe it’s the over-the-top production, or maybe it’s just because the song is not sung in English (for the most part).